 6 Benefits of a Zero Gravity Adjustable Bed Base

-Last Updated on May 10, 2022
+Last Updated on November 27, 2023

 Are you searching for a simple way to achieve deeper, more restorative sleep?
 Many sleep experts will suggest trying a zero-gravity sleeping position if getting the ZZZs you need is a challenge.

 To some, this idea may sound like something out of a futuristic science fiction film.
 But the truth is, zero-G sleeping is completely attainable… when you have the right adjustable frame for your mattress.
 Watch the short video below to learn all about how the zero gravity sleep position can benefit your well-being.
 Or, keep reading and we'll also tell you how to select the perfect adjustable base/mattress combo to get you started.

 First, let’s explore what zero gravity is.
 Of course, we know what gravity is: the invisible force that pulls objects toward each other.
 It’s what causes water to rest at the bottom of a glass instead of floating away.

 The definition of zero gravity or zero-G, in contrast, is the state or condition of weightlessness.
 Think of the last time you visited an amusement park to take a thrilling ride on a rollercoaster.
 That moment when you hit a loop and feel weightless is what zero gravity feels like.
 This is because there isn’t a supporting force acting upon your body, keeping you down.

 Typically, astronauts floating around in space are the only ones who get to experience zero-G, but that’s all changing.
 The mattress industry has perfected the adjustable base since it was first introduced 113 years ago in 1909, making a zero gravity sleep position possible for everyone!